Calculate Your Actual Shredding Costs

 Office Paper Shredders Cost You More

-Allowing an employee to discern what should be manually shredded and what should be disposed of in the trash is a very risky practice, It’s the only time a company allows an employee 100% discretion and it is quite possibly the riskiest place to allow it.
+Allowing an employee to discern what should be manually shredded and what should be disposed of in the trash is a very risky practice.
+Firstly, it’s the only time a company allows an employee 100% discretion.
+Secondly, it is quite possibly the riskiest place to allow it.

 The Average Business Spends $97 Per Month on In House Shredding